English Electric Lightning: Prototypes

 From 1953 onward, the first three prototype aircraft were hand-built at Samlesbury Aerodrome, where all Lightnings were built.
-These aircraft had been assigned the aircraft serials WG760, WG763, and WG765 (the structural test airframe).
+These aircraft were given the aircraft serials WG760, WG763, and WG765 (the structural test airframe).
 The prototypes were powered by un-reheated Armstrong Siddeley Sapphire turbojets, as the selected Rolls-Royce Avon engines had fallen behind schedule due to their own development problems.
 Since there was no space in the fuselage for fuel the thin wings were the fuel tanks and since they also provided space for the stowed main undercarriage the fuel capacity was relatively small, giving the prototypes an extremely limited endurance, and the narrow tyres housed in the thin wings rapidly wore out if there was any crosswind component during take-off or landing.
 Outwardly, the prototypes looked very much like the production series, but they were distinguished by the rounded-triangular air intake with no centre-body at the nose, short fin, and lack of operational equipment.

 On 9 June 1952, it was decided that there would be a second phase of prototypes built to develop the aircraft toward achieving 2.0 Mach; these were designated P.1B while the initial three prototypes were retroactively reclassified as P.1A.
 P.1B was a significant improvement on P.1A.
 While it was similar in aerodynamics, structure and control systems, it incorporated extensive alterations to the forward fuselage, reheated Rolls-Royce Avon R24R engines, a conical centre body inlet cone, variable nozzle reheat and provision for weapons systems integrated with the ADC and AI.23 radar.
 Three P.1B prototypes were built, assigned serials XA847, XA853 and XA856.

 In May 1954, WG760 and its support equipment were moved to RAF Boscombe Down for pre-flight ground taxi trials; on the morning of 4 August 1954, WG760, piloted by Roland Beamont, flew for the first time from Boscombe Down.
 One week later, WG760 officially achieved supersonic flight for the first time, having exceeded the speed of sound during its third flight.
 During its first flight, WG760 had unknowingly exceeded 1 Mach, but due to position error the Mach meter only showed a maximum of 0.95 Mach.
 The occurrence was noticed during flight data analysis a few days later.
 While WG760 had proven the P.1 design to be viable, it was limited to 1.51 Mach due to directional stability limits.
 In May 1956, the P.1 received the "Lightning" name, which was said to have been partially selected to reflect the aircraft's supersonic capabilities.